GabrielDeml/IWT/the_paper.md

 It is hard for law enforcement to catch the poachers (16).
 This is for a couple of reasons.
 The first is, once ivory enters the supply chain, it is not hard to know if it is legal or not.
 (7)  Elephants are outside of reserves and are constantly crossing boarders (16).

 Paragraph 2:
 The ivory on the black market is being sold in two different forms, raw and carved ivory.
-Raw ivory is often sold to  The second is the carving market (15).
+It also goes through several people before being sold to the end consumer (14).
+The poachers are the first people in the chain.
+They take the ivory, sell it to carvers(14).
+In this stage, the ivory is in a raw form (14).
+Carvers are the second people in the chain.
+They are the artisans who take the ivory and carve it into works of art (14).
 The ivory often turned into items such as pendants, rings, bangles, guru beads, and simple figurines (17).
+From there, a trader is the third person in the chain.
+In this stage, the ivory is carved.
+The traders are the people who sell the ivory to the end consumer (14).

 Paragraph 3: